-There is an endocannabinoid system (ECS) that regulates important functions like memory, sensations and hormone secretion effects in our bodies.
-It is also important to regulate the secretion of gastric acids to the food pipe.
-CBD (one of the cannabinoids present in Hemp cannabis plant) is an all natural non-toxic supplement that has the power to reduce the secretion of the acids and decrease the burning effects.
+There is an endocannabinoid system (ECS) that regulates important functions like memory, sensations, and hormone secretion effects in our bodies.
+It is also important to regulate the secretion of gastric acids in the food pipe.
+CBD (one of the cannabinoids present in the Hemp cannabis plant) is an all-natural non-toxic supplement that has the power to reduce the secretion of the acids and decrease the burning effects.
 Not only this but CBD also acts as a powerful agent to provide relief against inflammation and mucosal damage.
 CBD is also known to have positive effects on body parts that contribute to relaxation against acid reflux and heartburn.
-CBD oil and acid reflux works anti as CBD leads to decreased mobility of fluids which in turn leads to a reduction in inflammation and forms the primary irritating symptom of acid reflux.
+CBD oil and acid reflux work anti as CBD leads to decreased mobility of fluids which in turn leads to a reduction in inflammation and forms the primary irritating symptom of acid reflux.

 CBD Oil And Acid Reflux | CBD Gerd Benefits

-I have long suffered with stress and anxiety.
-My neck, shoulder, back pains and migraines, have been very constant almost every other day.
+I have long suffered from stress and anxiety.
+My neck, shoulder, back pains, and migraines, have been very constant almost every other day.
 I would have migraines with throbbing pain in the temple, especially on just one side of my head, and sometimes together with neck and shoulder pains.
-This affected my daily life tremendously and I have used too much NSAIDs which may have done more harm than good, as I eventually suffered with acid reflux.
-I have been using Thoughtcloud CBD oil for a few months now and it has been a total life saver.
-It has reduced my pains so much, I honestly have not had a migraine since using it, and my stress and anxiety has greatly lowered as well.
-Things that I stressed about before, does not bother me the way it use to, I don’t know what I would do without this.
+This affected my daily life tremendously and I have used too many NSAIDs which may have done more harm than good, as I eventually suffered from acid reflux.
+I have been using Thoughtcloud CBD oil for a few months now and it has been a total lifesaver.
+It has reduced my pains so much, I honestly have not had a migraine since using it, and my stress and anxiety have greatly lowered as well.
+Things that I stressed about before, does not bother me the way it uses to, I don’t know what I would do without this.
 I would recommend this CBD oil to anyone with the same issues, it’s natural, it’s safe, and no doubt of good quality!
-Also the customer service is wonderful, with care and professionalism.
-I communicated with the company though email and over the phone.
+Also, the customer service is wonderful, with care and professionalism.
+I communicated with the company through email and over the phone.
 When I first inquired about their product, Leo responded very quickly and answered my questions.
 Thank you so much for this amazing product Thoughcloud, you have a customer for life! ??

 Mariah M. ( 1500mg Full Spectrum CBD Oil )